-The Transgender Day of Remembrance is about honoring the 3,000-plus individuals who have been taken, far too soon, and the legacy they have left behind.
-Awareness about the violence, discrimination and harassment that transgender and gender-diverse individuals have had to endure continues to spread, but we still need to do more and be better.
+The Transgender Day of Remembrance is about honoring the 3,000-plus individuals who have been taken far too soon and the legacy they have left behind.
+Awareness about the violence, discrimination, and harassment that transgender and gender-diverse individuals have had to endure continues to spread, but we still need to do more and be better.
 We need to take a moment on November 20 and understand that trans and gender-diverse individuals face a level of violence that you or I might not necessarily understand, and they might end up paying the ultimate price simply because they choose—they need, as we all do—to live authentically.

 We can no longer ignore and pretend that the violence and discrimination against transgender and gender-diverse individuals isn't as serious as we might believe.
 It's real, and it's hurting some of our youngest members.

-The fact that there continues to be so many transgender and gender-diverse individuals killed annually is a significant tragedy that goes beyond the LGBTQ+ community.
+The fact that there continue to be so many transgender and gender-diverse individuals killed annually is a significant tragedy that goes beyond the LGBTQ+ community.
 It's crucial now, particularly in this time where we seem to be more divided than ever, that we step forward on the Transgender Day of Remembrance and honor those who have been killed and ensure that we all work together to end the violence against trans and gender-diverse people.